VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

-This section describes some of the key areas of the application that the team visited during this stage of the journey and introduces some of the challenges met by the team when they addressed these areas.
+This section describes some of the key areas of the application that the team visited during this stage of the journey and introduces some of the challenges met by the team when we addressed these areas.

 ## Record Locators